wq/wq/docs/rest/router.md

 curl http://$MYPROJECT/config.json
 ```

-You can load the AMD equivalent (/config.js) in your JavaScript code when the application starts up, though this will take longer to load.
+In wq.db 0.7.2 and earlier, you can load the AMD equivalent (/config.js) in your JavaScript code when the application starts up, though this will take longer to load.

 ```javascript
 requirejs.config({